jkakar/commandant/README.md

 to the list of commands and help topics that have been registered with the controller.
 If a `topic_basic` help topic has been registered it will be shown instead of the builtin splash page.

+## Making a release

+The first thing to do is login:

+    make login

+When you're authenticated you can upload a new version to PyPI:

+    make publish

+Optionally, you can create a tarball release:

+    make release